 Any marketing guru today will tell you that out of all the marketing channels, Email marketing has the highest ROI.
 If we consider social media as its closest competitor, emails generate about 40 times more customers than social media.
 No surprise then that today the email marketing industry is growing by leaps & bounds with each passing day.
 Almost every business is betting its money on email marketing for generating more sales and revenue.
 But the interesting part is that not all of them are able to generate the right ROI.

-The reason behind this is there are innumerable myths related to email marketing floating around among marketers and businesses.
+The reason behind this is there are innumerable myths related to B2B email marketing as well as B2C email marketing floating around among marketers and businesses.
 And these very myths affect the ROI of business organizations who believe in them.
 It is high time that these myths are busted so that business organizations can reap the rewards that come with executing email marketing in the right manner.
 With this very view in mind, here are 10 email marketing myths you can’t afford to believe.
 Read On…

 Myth 1: The more the number of subscribers, the better!

 Fact: If you are associated with the email marketing industry by any means, you might have heard the above statement many times.
 You might have also taken the statement to be true at face value.
 But the fact is that this is one of the most common myths.
 A majority of businesses believe that building a BIG list of subscribers is half the game won, and hence they channelize all their efforts towards collecting sign-ups.